-- Queer and gendered experiences in late medieval and early modern Europe.
+- Gender and sexuality in medieval and early modern Europe

-- How visual and material culture reflect intellectual and cultural histories.
+- How visual and material culture reflects and impacts social history.

 |2019-2020||University of Guelph, Master of Arts in History (in progress)|